richardjlo/richardjlo_deprecated/projects.md

 ####  Status: Live
 * [Designstaq]
   * Still my main gig.
-Designstaq is a a web design company that I started in 2016 that specializes in building Squarespace websites for individuals and companies in the professional services industry (think speakers, authors, consultants, law firms, investment firms, etc.)
+Designstaq is a a web design company that I started in 2016 that specializes in building Squarespace websites.
+We mostly work with individuals and small teams in the professional services industry (think speakers, authors, consultants, law firms, investment firms, etc.).
 * [rlo labs (youtube channel)]
   * I'm experimenting with creating content on YouTube.
 I've decided to focus on a very specific niche – creating unboxing videos for B2B SAAS products.
 I know it's not the most *thrilling* space, but hey, all I need is [1,000 true fans] 😉 + affiliates in this space are 🔥

 ####  Status: Beta
 * [Tribe]
   * A web app that helps Digital Nomads know where their friends are planning to be.
-Interested?
+Interested in trying it out?
 [Sign up for our beta]
 * [Nomad Hunt]
   * A crowd-sourced listing of the best products and services designed for Digital Nomads.